GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/Sandbox/sandbox.rst

 Account sponsorship
 ~~~~~~~~~~~~~~~~~~~

 All users requesting an account will need to provide the details of a sponsor for the account.
 The sponsor information is collected to verify identity, and as a secondary point of contact for the account.
 The sponsor will be asked to acknowledge the :any:`DEA Sandbox disclaimer <sandbox-disclaimer>` alongside the user.
-The sponsor:

 The sponsor: